 Procrastination is an issue which is amenable to a flow-chart approach.
-In the following sections, I will indicate which questions about your procrastination issue you should ask at each stage in the flow chart and the recommended actions based on the answers to those questions.
-As you will see, these actions involve applying specific cognitive and behavioural skills to address the issue.
+In the following sections, I will indicate which questions about your procrastination issue you should ask at each stage in the flow chart and the recommended steps based on the answers to those questions.
+As you will see, these steps involve applying specific cognitive and behavioural skills to address the issue.

 Action plans provide a proven-effective antidote to procrastination.
 I can testify personally to their effectiveness in helping both my clients and me overcome procrastination.
-For example, at the time of this article I have been successfully implementing an action plan to counteract procrastination on the goal of getting my tax return submitted.
-As part of the plan, I have assigned specific days to take particular actions toward this goal.
-Following the action plan has helped me to take those actions so that I am on track to accomplish my goal in a timely manner.
+For example, at the time of this article, I have been successfully implementing an action plan to counteract procrastination on the goal of getting my tax return submitted.
+As part of the plan, I have assigned specific days to take appropriate steps toward this goal.
+Following the action plan has helped me to take those steps so that I am on track to accomplish my goal in a timely manner.

-An action plan counteracts procrastination by scheduling specific actions to take at scheduled times.
-However, you may still procrastinate if the actions you schedule to take at a given time are too large.
-Make the action small enough and you’re less likely to procrastinate.
+An action plan counteracts procrastination by scheduling specific steps to take at scheduled times.
+However, you may still procrastinate if the steps you schedule to take at a given time are too large.
+Make the step small enough, and you’re less likely to procrastinate.
 For example, the action plan for getting my taxes submitted involves accomplishing small tasks on specific days such as, “Add up charitable donations for the year” and “Calculate the total for professional workshop expenses”.
 Remind yourself that taking small steps on a regular basis adds up to significant progress on your goal over time.

-Even if you have scheduled actions to take at specific times and those actions are small enough so as not to be daunting, you might still procrastinate if at a given time your motivation to take action is low.
+Even if you have scheduled steps to take at specific times and those steps are small enough so as not to be daunting, you might still procrastinate if at a given time your motivation to take action is low.
 Using the five-minute rule can help you take action at these times.

 Implement the rule by committing to take action for just five minutes.
 After five minutes, you can either stop or choose to keep going.
-The boost in motivation you receive from taking action for just five minutes will often result in your continuing beyond five minutes until you’ve completed the action.
-Even if you choose to stop after five minutes, you will have taken some action to the point that you can finish the scheduled action later.
+The boost in motivation you receive from taking action for only five minutes will often result in your continuing beyond five minutes until you’ve completed the step.
+Even if you choose to stop after five minutes, you will have taken some action to the point that you can finish the scheduled step later.
 You can use the rule again when you return to the task later if you lack motivation at that time.

 I have used the rule effectively in implementing the action plan to get my taxes submitted and for many other goals.
 On most occasions, working on the task for five minutes improves my motivation to the point that I continue past five minutes.
-In other instances, I have stopped after five minutes and returned to the task later.
-In each case, the five minute rule has helped me to overcome procrastination resulting from lack of motivation.
+In some other cases, I have stopped after five minutes and returned to the task later.
+In each case, the five-minute rule has helped me to overcome procrastination resulting from lack of motivation.

-If you still find procrastination to be an issue for you after having implemented an action plan with scheduled small actions and having employed the five-minute rule, it may be worth examining any rules or ‘underlying assumptions’ which may be leading you to choose to procrastinate.
-These rules take the form of benefits you expect to derive from procrastinating along with worries about negative things that will happen if you don’t procrastinate.
+If you still find procrastination to be an issue after implementing an action plan with small steps and using the five-minute rule, it may be worth examining any ‘underlying assumptions’ or rules which may be leading you to procrastinate.
+These ‘underlying assumptions’ take the form of benefits you expect to derive from procrastinating along with worries about negative things that will happen if you don’t procrastinate.

 For example, some people procrastinate because it protects their self-esteem in case they don’t perform well on a task.
 That is, it gives them a built-in excuse for a bad performance which lets them avoid attributing the poor performance to their own lack of ability.
 This benefit can be summed up in the thought, “It’s true I didn’t do well but I would have done great if I hadn’t procrastinated.”

 You may find it helpful to work with a psychologist with a background in cognitive behavioural therapy (CBT) when implementing the steps and strategies discussed in this article.
-They can be used when the focus is on procrastination or when this issue relates to another one such as may occur in depression counselling or anxiety counselling.
-Based on my work as a Calgary psychologist and a Cochrane psychologist, I can personally vouch for the effectiveness of these skills in overcoming procrastination.
+A CBT psychologist can help when the focus is on procrastination or when the issue relates to depression or anxiety.
+Based on my work, I can personally vouch for the effectiveness of these skills in overcoming procrastination.